-When you have a goat herd for the purpose of milk, you will need kids.
-Without having kids, your does will not produce milk.
+That is the question!
+When you have a goat herd for the purpose of milking, you will need kids.
+Without kids, your does will not produce milk.
 Simple as that.

-That is so you can control when the does get pregnant and kid, avoiding the possibility of a doe giving birth with you unprepared.
+This is so that you can control when the does get pregnant and kid, avoiding the possibility of a doe giving birth when you are unprepared.
 If you have a large area that you can fence them apart, that’s great.

-I guess to a doe goat that smells like Chanel #5, but to humans, it’s not as pretty.
-Even petting a buck can leave that smell all over your hands.
+I guess to a doe goat that smells like Chanel #5, but to humans it is not as pretty.
+Even petting a buck can leave that smell of goat urine all over your hands.

 For these reasons, many consider that bucks are best kept by someone else.
 There ARE other ways to breed your does, including renting a buck from another farm and artificial insemination.
 Having bucks to get kids IS required, but keeping them yourself is NOT.